mbloom0/mbloom0/README.md

 - 👋 Hi, I’m @mbloom0
 - 👀 I’m interested in ...
 Data Science, Computational Chemistry, and Vertical Farming
 - 🌱 I’m currently learning ...
-Python
+Python: Tensorflow, Django; SQL:MySQL and PySQL; and JS: React
 - 💞️ I’m looking to collaborate on ...
+Any ideas!
 - 📫 How to reach me ... mbloom@pugetsound.edu

 <!---